 Forrester, Digital Employee Experience Definition

-Recognition of the importance of DEX is steadily gaining traction.
-In Step Two’s global DEX survey from 2021…
+Recognition of the importance of DEX is steadily gaining traction, but it is still a workplace challenges as seen in Step Two’s global DEX survey from 2023…

 So now that we’re clear on how all the pieces fit together, let’s talk about the state of the industry.